-Whether you are bored with the city building game you are currently playing and looking for another one or you are new to this gaming genre and want absolutely the best game to start with.
+Whether you are bored with the city-building title you are currently playing and looking for another one, or you are new to this gaming genre and want the best game to start with.
 Whatever is your situation, don’t worry, we have you covered.

 In a typical city-building game, the player has to plan the entire city and is responsible for its development and growth.
-While many features vary game-to-game, the core play remains the same throughout; plan and build.
+While several features vary game-to-game, the core play remains the same throughout — plan and build.
 Often, some of these games are considered construction and management simulation games.

 Here, we have compiled a list of the best city-building games for all platforms that you can play in 2022.

 Megapolis is a popular mobile-based city-building strategy game featuring realistic graphics, a comprehensive economic structure, and tons of other city-building elements.
 You can start by building houses for your citizens, then shops, roads, factories, power stations, parks; the list goes on and on.

 Moving on, you can take your city to the next level by building a railway network, airports, and seaports.
 A wide variety of ancient building choices are also available.
 But keep track of your finances.